GMC investigations

 2. MPTS hearings

 These hearings do examine the facts and are run like a trial.
-The MPTS panel consist of a legally qualified chair and one lay person and one medical person.
-If the panel chair is not legally qualified then a legal assessor will also be present.
-The role of the legal assessor will be to advise the panel on questions of law.
-The legal assessor plays no part in the panel’s decision making.
+The MPTS panel consists of a chair, who is often legally qualified, one lay person and one person who is medically qualified.
+If the panel chair is not legally qualified, then a Legal Assessor will also be present.
+The role of the Legal Assessor is to advise the panel on questions of law.
+The Legal Assessor plays no part in the panel’s decision making.
 There is a barrister and legal team for the GMC who seek to prove the charges they have listed will show that the doctor’s fitness to practise is impaired.
-Doctors in membership with MDDUS are represented by MDDUS’ legal team and barrister who meet with and support the doctor and prepare their defence.
-Witnesses can be called to give evidence for the GMC and for the defence and can be witnesses of fact or expert medical witnesses and also character reference witnesses.

 The hearing has three stages: